How to promote a restaurant

 Nowadays it is essential to connect with customers online, however plenty of people still prefer to engage with printed materials.
 Don't underestimate the power of printed matter to persuade and be shared around.
 If a patron particularly enjoys their dining experience, they may pick up a leaflet or menu simply to pass on to a friend.

 Generate some creative restaurant promotion ideas.
 Loyalty schemes are incredibly popular, but less common in the hospitality industry, so this is one quick way for you to stand out against the competition.
-"Happy hour" offers, such as buy-one-get-one-free, are an evergreen option for boosting footfall in bars and restaurants during otherwise-quiet hours.
+'Happy hour' offers, such as buy-one-get-one-free, are an evergreen option for boosting footfall in bars and restaurants during otherwise-quiet hours.
 Ensure these are advertised heavily on both social media and outdoor signs to get a broader reach of new customers.

 Bear in mind the importance of aligning your online and offline marketing, particularly if you are in a busy area or tourist destination.
 In these areas, there is more likely to be a high number of visitors wanting to plan their meals ahead of time and you will want to be the first to grab their attention and hold it.
+Incorporate QR codes for added efficiency in your multi-channel strategy.

 If you are in a town centre or busy high street, it's likely that there is a lot of competition all vying for potential custom.
 Therefore, your restaurant outdoor signs must draw people in effectively.